Faneuil Hall Marketplace is a popular and historic market square in Boston.

 You could easily spend 2-3 hours in and around Faneuil Hall, especially if you have lunch or dinner at one of the restaurants or in Quincy Market.

-If you aren’t interested in purchasing something from the food market or looking at the museum, however, you can budget as little as 1 hour to do a walkthrough of the area.
+If you aren’t interested in purchasing something from the food market or looking at the museum, however, you can budget as little as one hour to do a walkthrough of the area.

 TOP 10 THINGS TO SEE AND DO